 Description of household model

 The basic elements of a MP model include an objective function, a series of decision/choice variables over which the model solves, and a series of constraints (Williams, 2013).
 The model adopted for this study is described as a recursive inter-temporal optimization model (Blanco, Flichman, and Belhouchette, 2011).
-Under this framework, the model objective function is executed sequentially over a multi year time frame, with a time step of one year.
+Under this framework, the model objective function is executed sequentially over a multi-year time frame, with a time step of one year.
 The model time frame is set at 8 years, because it was theorized that this is approximately the amount of time over which the returns on investing in improved genetics and/or feeding should pay off .
 In each iteration, the model results from the present iteration are used as initializing variables in the subsequent iteration.
 This approach therefore allows for the assessment of changes in stocks/flows as illustrated in Figure 1 throughout the model time period.
 For each iteration, the model solves for the household’s utility function.
 The model objective function is therefore defined as follows:

 Maximize U = NPV - ∅×σ